 Daniel Aldana Cohen.
 2017.
 “Urban Policy and Planning for Climate Change.”
 In Alison Bain and Linda Peake eds.
 Urbanization In A Global Context: A Canadian Perspective.
 Oxford: Oxford University Press.

 Daniel Aldana Cohen.
 2016.
 “Petro Gotham, People’s Gotham.”
 In Rebecca Solnit and Joshua Jelly-Shapiro eds.
 Nonstop Metropolis: A New York City Atlas.
 (With a beautiful map titled “Carboniferous”.)
 Berkeley: University of California Press.

 —Feature interview with author on Forecast: A Podcast about Climate Science and Climate Scientists, hosted by Michael White, Nature’s climate science editor.

 2007.
 Canada’s Young Activists: A Generation Stands Up for Change.
 Edited by Severn Cullis-Suzuki, Kris Frederikson, Ahmed Kayassi, Cynthia MacKenzie, and Daniel Aldana Cohen.
 Vancouver: Greystone Books.

 —Winner, Gold Medal for Activism/Charity from Annual Living Now Book Awards.

+Daniel Aldana Cohen and David Wachsmuth.
 2007.
 “Put Your Money Where Your Carbon Is: The Green Property Tax.”
-With David Wachsmuth in GreenTOpia: Towards a Sustainable Toronto.
+In Alana Wilcox, Jonathan Bunce, Christina Palassio ed.
+GreenTOpia: Towards a Sustainable Toronto.
 Toronto: Coach House Press.